stephaniecrocker91/rock-paper-scissors/README.md

 * * *

 1. The site is designed in a way that makes the game fun and easy to play.
-2. The rules of the game are clearly described and displayed at the start of the game.
-3. The games feels personal as the user can input their name and see it displayed throughout.
+2. The games feels personal as the user can input their name and see it displayed throughout.
-4. The game round's and scores are displayed throughout.
+3. The game round's and scores are displayed throughout.
-5. The user will want to come back for more!
+4. The user will want to come back for more!

 * * *